305th Infantry Division (Wehrmacht): Formation

 The 305th Infantry Division was part of the 13th wave of Wehrmacht mobilizations October through November 1940.
-As of December 1940, the 305th Infantry Division was based out of Ravensburg, Upper Swabia on the Bodensee.
+In December 1940, the 305th Infantry Division was based out of Ravensburg, Upper Swabia on the Bodensee.

 Division history

 Battle of Stalingrad

-The 305 Infantry Division was under the command of Lieutenant General Kurt Oppenländer during the Battle of Stalingrad.

-Infanterie-Regiment 578 was disbanded on 21 December, due to the Divisions inability to maintain three line regiments, and its constituent Bataillone were redistributed to the Divisions remaining Infanterie Regiments.
-The remnants of the Division surrendered in the northern kessel on 2 February 1943.
+The 305th Infantry Division was under the command of Lieutenant General Kurt Oppenländer during the Battle of Stalingrad.
+Infantry Regiment 578 was disbanded on 21 December due to the division's inability to maintain three line regiments, and its constituent battalions were redistributed to the division's remaining infantry regiments.
+The remnants of the division surrendered in Northern Kessel on 2 February 1943.